platinumthinker/async/README.md

 Sync inspired developer helper tools but very customizing.

 ## Requares:
-Sync uses intotify-tools for monitoring FS and rebar for compile this project.
+Async uses intotifywait, fsevent_watch or fanotify_watch (it depends on the type of OS) for monitoring FS and rebar for compile this project.

 ## For build:
 ```